BudgetWizard vs Monarch Money: A Straightforward Comparison

 Half the price

-At $4.99/month vs $9.99/month, BudgetWizard costs half as much.
+At $4.99/month vs $14.99/month, BudgetWizard costs about a third as much.
 For someone who needs a straightforward budget tracker, the savings add up.

 No bank sync — by design